grec59/win-toolkit/README.md

 2. Dell Command - Firmware updates may require application whitelisting approval to begin installation.
 3. Dell Command - Launching update utility may fail if Dell Command is self-updating.
 4. System Audit report does not support printing due to interactive tables.
-5. Logging to user profile Desktop is incomplete and in active development.
+5. Logging to user profile Desktop is incomplete and under development.

 ## Notes